By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 Cons: We must ensure that the implementation of each individual command is correct.
 It is further complicated by the fact that there is an

-method of a command is doing more than what the command is responsible for, e.g. undoing adelete
+add,delete,edit, andsortcommand for each item type.
+Also, Separation of Concerns Principle is violated as in essence, theundo()method of a command is doing more than what the command is responsible for, e.g. undoing adeletecommand is essentially performing anaddcommand.

 -